-Cerebral malaria: Pinpointing a potential therapeutic targetJanuary 16th, 2013 in Immunology /
+Cerebral malaria: Pinpointing a potential therapeutic targetJanuary 16, 2013 in Medicine & Health / Immunology

 An excessive response of the immune system to malarial infection can lead to serious complications, such as cerebral malaria.
 While the mechanism causing the onset of cerebral malaria is unclear, immunologists think that contributing factors include cells of the immune system and the inflammation that they cause.
 Laurent Renia and co-workers at the A*STAR Singapore Immunology Network and collaborators from Nanyang Technological University, Singapore, have now singled out one subtype of immune cells that is key to the onset of this often fatal disease.